wkolowski/Type-Theory-Wishlist/README.md

 & r => l
 ```

 Of course the coinductive type being defined can appear in types of fields, provided that it stands in a strictly positive position.
-Note that the distinction between parameters and indices we introduced for inductive types applies to coinductives too, so we only need to write `Stream` instead of `Stream A`.
+Note that the distinction between parameters and indices we introduced for inductive types also applies to coinductive types, so we only need to write `Stream` instead of `Stream A`.

 ```
 codata Stream (A : Type) : Type